braekling/WP-Matomo/readme.txt

 * **bool(false)** and **HTTP/1.1 404 Not Found**: The Piwik URL is wrong.
 Try to copy & paste the URL you use to access Piwik itself via browser.
 * **bool(false)** and no further HTTP response code: The Piwik server does not respond.
 Very often, this is caused by firewall or mod_security settings.
 Check your server logfiles to get further information.
 If you aren’t sure about this, please contact your web hoster for support.

+= PHP Compatibility Checker reports PHP7 compatbility issues with WP-Piwik. =

+The Compatibility Checker shows two false positives.
+WP-Piwik is 100% PHP7 compatible, you can ignore the report.

 = Overview shortcode shows no unique visitors using a yearly range. =

 See [Piwik FAQ](http://piwik.org/faq/how-to/#faq_113).